RiceDope/Callisto/README.md

 Tasks will appear here if they are needed but cannot be worked on immediately.

 ## Completed
-Full history of tasks there were noted down and have been completed.
+Full history of tasks that were noted down and have been completed.